Older Changes

 - Fixed

-for custom subprojects
+console-project for custom subprojects

-split into Processor
+Processor split into Processor/BasicProcessor.
+Processor

 provides high level of integration with command processing.